Administrative Procedure 305

 SCHOOL ATTENDANCE AREAS AND REQUESTS TO ATTEND NON-DESIGNATED SCHOOLS

 The Board has established attendance areas for schools in the Division.
 Current boundary maps of all established attendance areas served by the Division are used to determine a student’s/child's designated school.
 Where possible, established attendance areas and designated schools promote a feeder school framework.

 The Division gives resident students/children priority to attend non-designated schools if there is sufficient space.
 After this process has been completed, the Division shall consider registrations from non-resident students/children only if space and resources are sufficient.

 is an educational program that emphasizes a particular language, culture, religion, or subject matter, or uses a particular teaching philosophy; but that is not a special education program.

 Request to Attend Non-Designated School:

-is the process of requesting registration privileges at a school other than the student’s designated school.
+is the process of requesting registration privileges at a school other than the student's/child's designated school.

 a school with a closed boundary is a school that does not have sufficient space or resources to register new non-designated students/children.

 is the school to which a student/child is assigned as indicated by the Division’s current boundary maps.

 Optimal Enrolment Limit:

 is the limit on the number of students/children who can be registered at a school.
-A school that has not reached its optimal enrolment limit is able to accommodate new out-of-boundary students.
+A school that has not reached its optimal enrolment limit is able to accommodate new non-designated students/children.

 Random Selection Procedure:

-is the process conducted by school administration to select non-designated students when requests exceed available space.
+is the process conducted by school administration to select non-designated students/children when requests exceed available space.

 - The Division Principal shall maintain current maps detailing geographic boundaries for designated schools.

 - With the exception of French Immersion, alternative programs do not have established geographic boundaries.

 - The Board may alter school attendance boundaries to maximize operational efficiency of the Division.

 - The Division Principal, in consultation with principals, may establish closed boundaries or an optimal enrolment limit for any school due to space or size restrictions.

 - The Board may review a school’s attendance boundary when the school’s utilization of instructional space equals or exceeds a capacity of 100 per cent, or is substantially under capacity.